 John’s affinity for the head space he gets at the beach.

-Tim’s perennial love of the sea, which he passes on.
+Tim’s perennial love of the sea.

 A study in tranquility, Loe Bar in the morning.